 How Click Fraud Works

 Click fraud is a method of sabotaging your (pay-per-click) advertising, such as Google Ads.
 Google refers to click fraud as “invalid clicks.”
 According to Google, click fraud is an “illegitimate” action such as an unintentional click or a click resulting from malicious software.
-This includes both basic and sophisticated fraud including from the most advanced and emerging frauds including click farms, competitor clicks, out-of-geo fraud, cookie stuffing, affiliate-link fraud, app download fraud, and site engagement fraud.
+This includes both basic and sophisticated fraud including the most advanced and emerging frauds including click farms, competitor clicks, out-of-geo fraud, cookie stuffing, affiliate-link fraud, app download fraud, and site engagement fraud.

 Enterprise Level PPC Click Fraud Increasing